severalnines/docs/user-guide/mysql/backup.rst

 	- Exclusive for mysqldump and if binary log is enabled.
 A mysqldump PITR-compatible backup contains one single dump file, with GTID info, binlog file and position.
 Thus, only the database node that produces binary log will have the "PITR Compatible" option available.
 See `Point-in-Time Recovery`_.

 * **Upload Backup to the cloud**
 	- Upload the backup to the cloud storage.
 The upload process happens right after the backup is successfully created.
-	- This feature requires you to set up the cloud credentials first.
+This feature requires you to set up the cloud credentials first.
 See `Cloud Providers <../index.html#cloud-providers>`_.

 * **Enable Encryption**
 	- Encrypts the generated backup.
 Backup is encrypted at rest using AES-256 CBC algorithm, where the encryption key will be created automatically and stored inside CMON configuration file for this cluster.
-	- Encryption happens on the backup node.
-If you choose to store the backup on the controller node, the backup files are streamed over in encrypted format through :term:`socat` or :term:`netcat`.
+See `Backup Encryption and Decryption`_.

 * **Retention**
 	- How long ClusterControl should keep this backup once successfully created.
 You can set a custom period in days or keep it forever.
 Otherwise, ClusterControl will use the default retention period.